onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_annotation_model.md

 ![MaskRCNN Workflow](/img/maskrcnn-training.png)

-***Parameters***: Even though you don't need to enter any other parameters to start the training of Mask-RCNN, it is recommended that you pass correct epochs according your data.
-Mask-RCNN is a very deep model which takes too much time to train and also to get enough accuracy.
+***Parameters***: Even though you don't need to enter any other parameters to start the training of Mask-RCNN, it is recommended that you pass the correct epochs according to your data.
+Mask-RCNN is a very deep model that takes too much time to train and get enough accuracy.
 We allow you to set epochs for three different parts of the model.
 These parts are called `stage1`, `stage2` and `stage3`.
 You can set corresponding epochs as follows:

 ```bash
 stage-1-epochs=1
 stage-2-epochs=2
 stage-3-epochs=3
 ```

+You should notice that epochs at every stage are cumulative; this means that if you use `stage-1-epochs=1`, `stage-2-epochs=2` and `stage-3-epochs=3` as hyperparameters, you will only train the network one epoch at each stage with total epochs of 3.

 If you have few images (few hundreds), then we recommend you set total epochs (stage1+stage2+stage3) less than 10.
 We advise you set more epochs for stage1 than others.
 As your data size increases or the complexity of your data increases you might want to increase epochs.